mozilla/glean/docs/user/adding-glean-to-your-project.md

 All metrics that your project collects must be defined in a `metrics.yaml` file.

 To learn more, see [adding new metrics](adding-new-metrics.md).
-See the [metric parameters](metric-parameters.md) documentation provides reference information about the contents of that file.
+See the [metric parameters](metric-parameters.md) documentation which provides reference information about the contents of that file.

 > **Important**: as stated [before](adding-glean-to-your-project.md#before-using-glean), any new data collection requires documentation and data-review.
 > This is also required for any new metric automatically collected by the Glean SDK.